Hepatic portal system

-The liver is the largest and heaviest gland in the human body, which is responsible for protein production, excretion of toxins and storage of sugar, fat, etc. But the liver has a different function from other organs in the body, and that is that all the blood that leaves our digestive system enters the liver through a vein called the portal vein and It divides into branches in the liver, and after reconnecting its branches, it forms a large vein that enters the right atrium of the heart.
-The portal vein set and its branches inside the liver are called the "hepatic portal system".
+But the liver has a different function from other organs in the body, and that is that all the blood that leaves our digestive system enters the liver through a vein called the portal vein and It divides into branches in the liver, and after reconnecting its branches, it forms a large vein that enters the right atrium of the heart.

 The liver portal system is very important.
 Port system diseases and increased portal vein blood pressure can seriously endanger our health.
 In this article, we will talk more about the liver port system.